jsavari/Schoology-Enhancer/README.md

 # Schoology Enhancer

-The Schoology Enhancer is a modern javascript applications which has the capability of adding an external toolbar with additional features such as reminders and custom background themes.
+The Schoology Enhancer is a modern javascript application which has the capability of adding an external toolbar with additional features such as reminders and custom background themes.
 A chrome extension will be released soon.

 ## How to use Schoology Enhancer